 It has been designed for:

 - Teachers of students who have learning difficulties

 - Mainstream classroom teachers who wish to update their teaching skills

 - Anyone wishing to become a SPELD NSW tutor

 This course will be run on 6 weekends between May and September, 2018.

 The 2018 TCC is now full.
-You can register for 2019 intake later in the year.
+You can register your interest for 2019 intake by emailing firstname.lastname@example.org